jiin-kim109/jiinkim.io/README.md

-# My Portfolio website
+# JiinKim.io

-A Blog or something that is typically called as portfolio website.
-I'm thinking of a casual SSR starter kit with Next.js and Prisma to use.
+A Blog or something called a portfolio website.
+I'm thinking of a casual SSR starter kit with Next.js and Prisma to make my own blogging solution.
-Python may be included in the futher tech stack as Headless CMS will be attached as the admin panel.

 ## Feature

-Next.js static pages hosted on S3 will be called by each endpoint to AWS Lambda using the Serverless framework as well as GraphQL from Prisma.
-PostgresQL will be on the AWS RDS.
+Next.js static pages hosted on S3 that is called by each endpoint to AWS Lambda@Edge using the Serverless framework.
+GraphQL to Prisma which is the ORM to PostgresQL on AWS RDS.

 <img src="https://i.stack.imgur.com/uXgjX.png">